J.D., American University Washington College of Law

 District of Columbia

-Before graduating law school, Ms. Rosenberg was a Law Clerk at Akrivis.
-Prior to joining Akrivis, she served as a legal intern for the U.S. Department of Justice, working on high-profile government cases involving aviation and maritime tort litigation and choice of law issues concerning international matters.
+Ms. Rosenberg has been with Akrivis since before graduating law school, first working a Law Clerk.
+Prior to that, she served as a legal intern for the U.S. Department of Justice, working on high-profile government cases involving aviation and maritime tort litigation and choice of law issues concerning international matters.
 Ms. Rosenberg also worked for Baker, Donelson, Bearman, Caldwell & Berkowitz, PC as a law clerk for the firm’s global business practice dealing with matters involving export compliance, sanctions, and other international trade issues and as a judicial intern for the Honorable Amit P. Mehta at the U.S. District Court for the District of Columbia.
 Her previous work also included national and international complex class action litigation cases pursuing price-fixing, consumer fraud, and other antitrust violations.

 Ms. Rosenberg also has experience in government relations working for the National Collegiate Athletic Association (NCAA) where she worked in a variety of issues affecting intercollegiate athletics including athlete-agent regulation, Title IX, internet gambling, performance-enhancing drugs, and student-athlete welfare issues.
 She has also worked for the U.S. House of Representatives and the Washington State Legislature.